mangeshmohite0402-ctrl/comparative-analysis-of-airbnb-listings-using-tableau/README.md

-# 🏡 A Comparative Airbnb Analysis Dashboard Using Tableau
+# 🏡 Comparative Analysis of Airbnb Listings Using Tableau

 # 📄 Description:
 Analyzed Airbnb public listings data from Chicago and New Orleans, cleaned and transformed it into a dataset (airbnb-eda), and built an interactive Tableau dashboard.
 The dashboard compares city-level trends in pricing, availability, property types, and host performance.